-Working helps reduce your student debt, builds your resume and increases your chance of success in college.
-Jobs are always being added to our job postings, so check back often if you don’t see a good fit.
+Having a job while you are in college helps reduce your student debt, builds your resume and increases your chance of success in college.

 Job Scene hosts on- and off-campus opportunities for employment and internships.

-Fill out an application for your job of choice
+Step 2—Fill out an application for your job of choice.

-Call, email, or visit the Student Employment office to complete your application process
+Step 4—Call, email, or visit the Student Employment office to complete your application process.

 The Student Employment office will forward your application to the employer of your choice.

-Please join the office of Student Employment on congratulating Phai Bui, a junior and Walla Walla University’s 2019 Student Employee of the Year.
+Please join the office of Student Employment on congratulating Jasveer Sandhu, a junior and Walla Walla University’s 2020 Student Employee of the Year.

-Phai will receive a $1300 scholarship which will be presented at The Awards Ceremony in his honor.
-He was nominated by his supervisor Michael Trethewey in the Grounds Department.
-Runners-up Sophie Bailey (Marketing and University Relations) and Sarah Halversen (Athletics Department) will receive $700 scholarships.
+Jasveer will receive a $2000 scholarship which will be presented at The Awards Ceremony in her honor.
+She was nominated by her supervisors Herlinda Ruvalcaba and Jerry Entze in the Academic Advisement & Academic Records Department.
+Runners-up Allison Melgar-Gomez (Student Development Center) and Asher Siapco (Mail Room) will receive $750 scholarships.

-Phai’s supervisor has this to say about him:
+Jasveer’s supervisor have this to say about her: